 The work of today and that of tomorrow will be different, perhaps very different – we think of the industrial revolution, there was a change; here too there will be a revolution – it will be different from yesterday’s work, but it will have to be work, not pension, not retirement: work.

-In his responses, Francis seems to point to a trio of elements, which are usually separate in other accounts: work is a service to others, individuals and communities; it demands sacrifice and effort; and it must include a measure of human creativity and freedom.
+In his responses, Francis seems to point to a trio of elements, which are usually considered separately: work is a service to others, individuals and communities; work demands sacrifice and effort; and work must include a measure of human creativity and freedom.

-Francis wasn’t at our talk at the UGT that day, but I think the audience of workers, just by discussing this issue in an open way, came out with a very similar conclusion.
+Francis wasn’t at our talk at the UGT that day, but I think the audience of workers, just by discussing this issue in an open way, came out with very similar conclusions.